-Messes.
-Editões:-June 9 was observed as Children's Day in Rock Hall M. E. Church.
+Messrs.
+Editôrs:-June 9 was observed as Children's Day in Rock Hall M. E. Church.
 The attendance was large all day.
 The programme, "Six Steps to the Throne," by Dr. Payne, was well rendered.
 Miss Maggie Hersch, with her usual grace, pre-sided at the organ.
-She had previously met and trained the scholars in the music, and the result was a compliment to her skill.
+She had previously met and trained the scholars in the music and the result was a compliment to her skill.
 More voices than usual were trained for this service.
 The show of flowers was good.
 Miss Maggie's live canary furnished all the music of that kind needed.
-A number of the scholars recited appropriate se-lections.
+A number of the scholars recited appropriate selections.
 Wm.
 N. Ayers has been placed in the superintendency of this school, in place of F. M. Satterfield, resigned.
 The new incumbent comes to his place with fine promise of success.
 Mrs. Sarah Stevens, a very efficient worker, has been selected as his assistant.
 The school is in a very flourishing condition.
 Several new teachers have been recently elected.
 The number of scholars is increasing, and the outlook is encouraging.
 What a grand work for the enlistment of every heart.
 By request of Bro.
-Beck, the superintendent of Piney Neck school, the Chil-dren's Day services in that church were held on June 23.
+Beck, the superintendent of Piney Neck school, the Children's Day services in that church were held on June 23.
 On last evening, in attending the class led by Sister Stevens, we were reminded that the revival fires were not extinguished.
 The occasion was very precious to many hearts.
 To God be all the glory.
 It is estimated that in Rock Hall harbor alone at least one hundred thousand logs have been secured by the energetic men of the place.
 What has been disaster to some appears to be a godsend to others.
-To the people of this place, who have been almost entirely without employment, and who have been suffering from an unusual financial collapse, this great drift of sawed lumber and logs has given what promises to be very remunerative employment.
+To the people of this place, who have been al-most entirely without employment, and who have been suffering from an unusual financial collapse, this great drift of sawed lumber and logs has given what promises to be very remunerative employment.
 Let every heart honor God who has opened this opportunity that it may not prove a bane instead of a blessing.
-RUSTIC. utual Wants Supplied at)YD McFEELY'S House, and adjoining J. K. Aldridge are Store.
+Rustic. utual Wants Supplied at)YD McFEELY'S \$3 SHOE House, and adjoining J. K. Aldridge are Store.
 The taste of ladies and be gratified by all sorts and kinds of and Fruits.
 I have just opened a and as Fine a line of Confectionery as ill allow.
 Give me a call.
-Prices as GENTLEMEN, e fond of a Nice Cigar for a Small Price try for 5 cents of mine.
+Prices as GENTLEMEN fond of a Nice Cigar for a Small Price try for 5 cents of mine.
 Long Havana Filled Ci cents, a still better one for 10 cents.
-Chewing Tobacco I can't be beat in Kent anty for prices, Quantity and Quality, Good Natural Tobacco for 25 cents per pound.
+Chewing Tobacco I can't be beat in Kent anty for prices, Quantity and Quality, Good Nat-ral Tobacco for 25 cents per pound.
 B. F. Gravely's uperior is my leading brand.
-Remember J. L. McFEELY'S Tobacco Emporium of Kent county, opposite Court House and adjoining J. K. Aldridge & Co.'s Hard- Headquarters!
+Remember J. L. McFEELY'S Tobacco Emporium of Kent county, opposite Court House and adjeining J. K. Aldridge & Co.'s Hard- Headquarters!

-SAMUEL HICKS, near the Court House, Gives his Exclusive Attention to Baltimore United Oil Company, Balto., Md.
-HORSE - SHOEING!
-I have learned the business thoroughly and have given it my study, and had much experience in the work of Horse-Shoeing.
-For this reason I think I am better prepared to do Horse-Shoeing than shops which do all kinds of Blacksmithing.
-13. My system of Shoeing prevents CUTTING and FORGING and preserves the horses' feet.
-My best recommendation is the universal satisfaction of my customers, and I have no hesitation in referring to any for whom I have done work.
-My prices I guarantee to be as low as the lowest.
+SAMUEL HICKS, near the Court House,

+Gives his Exclusive Attention to HORSE - SHOEING!

+ny for whom I have no hesitation in ny for whom I have done work.
 I guarantee to be as low as the lowest.
-Come and see me, and I will save 8AM.
-HICKS, H-O-R-S-R-S-H-O-E-R, THE PLUMBING BUSINESS.
+Come and see me, and I will save SAM.
+HICKS, H-O-R-S-R-S-H-O-E-R,

-Court Street, Chestertown

 WM.
 T. SUTTON

+Is now prepared to do any work in the Plumbing

-Bath-Tubs and Water Eixtures Generally.
+Sath-Tubs and Water Pixtures Generally

-confectionery.-I have also added to my stock a line of confectionery, such as Fresh Candy, Nuts, &c., to which I invite attention.
-Give me a call.
-MRS. D. GRUBER, Kent Mems.
+Kent Menus.
 Feed and Provision Store!
+SPRING

-SPRING EDWARD J. WATSON, RESPECTFULLY informs his friends and the pub-Street, next to the Express Office, in Chestertown, and will keep on hand a GENERAL STOCK OF
+EDWARD J. WATSON, RESPECTFULLY informs his friends and the pub-It lie that he has opened a new store on High Street, next to the Express Office, in Chestertown

+and will keep on hand a